 Of course, the tasty treat in question isn’t any old wedding cake.
-The fruitcake was designed by cake-maker Fiona Cairns with the Duchess of Cambridge's passion for flowers and their meanings in mind.
-It had eight tiers and is decorated with 900 sugar-paste flowers.
-It is definitely a sight to behold and was the centerpiece of Kate and William's lavish reception at Buckingham Palace on April 29, 2011.
-Unfortunately, though, being six-years-old, the cake isn’t actually edible.
+The fruitcake with white icing was designed by cake-maker Fiona Cairns with the Duchess of Cambridge's passion for flowers and their meanings in mind.
+It had eight tiers and was decorated with 900 sugar-paste flowers, with roses and apple bottoms included.
+It also featured 17 different types of foliage.
+According to Page Six, it cost a whopping $80,000.

-Kate and William at their 2011 wedding.
 (Photo Credit: Getty Images)

-According to Yahoo!, the went up for auction on Wednesday, Sept.
+The cake previously went up for auction on Wednesday, Sept.
 27 through the UK's Chiswick Auction House with the guide price starting at $1,030.
 Another slice of the confection was previously sold in 2014 for around $10,300.

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!

 Parts of this post were written by Ellie Wiseman.
 It originally appeared on our sister site, Grazia Daily.